Admit it. Picking the right sleeping bag isn’t simple.

-This product from Hyke & Byke stands apart with its excellent price to performance ratio.
+This product from Hyke & Byke stands out with its excellent price-to-performance ratio.
 Admittedly, it isn’t the lightest sleeping bag in this category.
 But at this price, we feel it’s a steal.

-Hyke and Dyke uses premium grade 650-fill water resistant duck down filling to deliver warmth.
+Hyke and Byke uses premium grade 650-fill water-resistant duck down filling to deliver warmth.
 It’s rated for 15° F. But the comfortable temperature range is between 30 to 50 degrees.

 As per the users, the warmth delivered by the bag surpasses products with a higher price tag of the same category.

 What’s more, this sleeping bag is super spacious.
 Even users well above six feet were able to find ample space inside the bag.
-On the whole, users were satisfied with the comfort levels.
+On the whole, users were satisfied with their comfort levels.

 With a 400T 20D nylon fabric, durability is assured.
 Moreover, the fabric is waterproof.

 There are other practical features like anti-snag YKK zippers and velcro, vertical baffles, and a storage pocket.

 In addition, you also get great packability.
 It comes with a compression stuff sack, and the compressed packed size is 7.5″ x 11″.

 However, users did face some issues with the zipper.
 There were also a few issues related to stitches coming loose.